z2-2z/dragonfly/evaluation/README.md

 To evaluate dragonfly's performance, it is measured how much coverage it can achieve in comparison to AFLNet.
-The program under test is [ProFTPD](http://proftpd.org/).
-Both fuzzers start out with an empty corpus and a dictionary of supported FTP commands and fuzz for 24h.
+The program under test is [ProFTPD](http://proftpd.org/) and both fuzzers start with an empty corpus and a dictionary of supported
+FTP commands.
+The campaign is run for 24h and after that, the _statement_ coverage, obtained via gcov, is compared.

 ## Dragonfly Fuzzer
 ```